daianalogy/daianalogy/README.md

  -Virtualia:</b> <p> My CLI virtual assistant connected trough Open AI API</p>

  <b>
- -Automatic Payments:</b> <p> I automate my mothly payments, what a tedious task i had to everyday </p>
+ -Automatic Payments:</b> <p> I automate my mothly payments with Python, what a tedious task i had to do mothly </p>

 My preferred programming language it's Python, but i also minded to do things in C#.
 I see Python more like for scripts and tools, C# will be for huge projects.